 Tsodilo was granted PL369/2014 over the BK16 kimberlite pipe through its 100% owned Botswana subsidiary, Bosoto, effective October 1, 2014.
 The prospecting license was renewed for an additional two-year period commencing October 1, 2017, and a second two-year renewal application was granted effective October 1, 2019.
 On June 21, 2021, a two-year renewal of the license was granted effective October 1, 2021, for pandemic relief.
-The license has a proposed minimum exploration expenditure requirement of 4,002,000 BWP (\$2,946,967 USD) as at June 30, 2023.
-An application for a three-year extension in order to complete the work program delayed by the pandemic was filed during the quarter and is pending.
+An application for a three-year extension in order to complete the work program delayed by the pandemic was filed in the second guarter and is pending.